ivaylovantulev/store/README.md

 }
 ```

 Once the server recieve the request, it try to find the user account into the accounts which has to be implemented as a simple database file, sumulated here as a JSON file.
+Currently it contains 4 users, so the `userId` has to be '1', '2', '3' and '4'.
 According to the gived ID of the user it understand which its Type and calcutate the corresponding discount.
 The Application has the following model:

 ![alt text](https://github.com/ivaylovantulev/store/blob/master/model/Model.jpg)